walnuthq/madara-docs/docs/tutorials/quickstart_chain.md

 docker run -p 9944:9944  --name Madara madara:latest --devnet --rpc-external
 ```

-To make sure that Madara is running correctly, you can check its logs with:
+To make sure that Madara is running correctly, you can check its logs, in another terminal, with:
 ```bash
 docker logs -f -n 100 Madara
 ```